Matt Baker: Acting

-In 2002, Baker played himself in an episode of the BBC Drama series Cutting It.
-In 2005, he briefly appeared as himself, as the presenter of Blue Peter, in an episode of sci-fi series Doctor Who, when The Doctor was flicking through television channels.
+In 2005, Baker briefly appeared as himself, as the presenter of Blue Peter, in an episode of sci-fi series Doctor Who, when The Doctor was flicking through television channels.
 In June 2006, Baker played the role of Dick from The Famous Five in The Queen's Handbag.

 In 2008, Baker returned to his native North East England to play the role of Caractacus Potts in a production of Chitty Chitty Bang Bang at the Sunderland Empire.

 Personal life

 Baker met his future wife Nicola, a physiotherapist, when he was performing in the disco show at Pier 39 in Cleethorpes.
 The couple married at Winston in Teesdale, in 2004 and live in Buckinghamshire with their son and daughter.

 Baker was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for charitable and voluntary services to fundraising.

 Charity

 In early 2011, Baker was elected as the president for the National Federation of Young Farmers' Clubs.
 He is president for Here4Horses.